CTalvio/Ultrachromic/README.md

 To use the theme copy paste one of the presets, or follow the instructions to create a custom combination, paste that into "Dashboard>General>Custom CSS" and click save, it will apply immediately server-wide to all users on top of any theme they may be using.
 To remove the theme, clear the "Custom CSS" field and then click save.

+**NOTE: Theme may not work when using reverse proxy**, check the bottom section of this readme for more info.

 ## Features
 - Themes **EVERYTHING**
 - Three types of styles to choose from